 Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) shows that the project area is not within the boundaries of the National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District.
-Additionally, there have been no Section 106 surveys directly focused on historic architectural resources in the 0.50-mi Review Area.
+The review of this existing information, by a Program contracted Historic Preservation Specialist meeting the SOI's Standards (36 CFR Part 61) shows that the project area is not within the boundaries of a National Register of Historic Places (NRHP)-eligible or listed Traditional Urban Center or Historic District).
+Two Section 106 surveys have been completed in the 0.50-mile review area.
+The first survey (Código SHPO#06-19-12-02) was performed in 2012 approximately 0.36-miles northwest of the project site for the rehabilitation of various houses, under the direction of HUD.
+A finding of No Historic Properties was returned.
+The second survey (Código SHPO#08-07-15-02) was done in 2016 for the repavement of municipal streets, with funding using CBDG funds.
+A finding of No Historic Properties was returned.